 My hair is growing long (and it’s wonderful!), but I started experiencing problems with keeping my hairstyle in place while working out.
-Things seems to be a bit less complicated when I am doing cardio, but I really need a heavy-duty solution while taking my boxing or spinning classes.
-Recently I’ve been experimenting with my work out hairstyle, and there are five hacks that seem to work for my hair.
+Things seem to be a bit less complicated when I am doing cardio, but I really need a heavy-duty solution while taking my boxing or spinning classes.
+Recently I’ve been experimenting with my workout hairstyle, and there are five hair hacks that really work for me.

 The first hack is all about picking the right type of hair ties.

 I figured that the best types of ties you can use to tie your hair for the gym are rubber ones.
 My hair is straight and regular ties slick down in a matter of minutes.

 I use rubber elastics that come in a package of 500 and simply throw out my hairband once used (it accumulates hair around it that is too difficult to clean).
 It is a super cheap hack (for about $2 you get a year and a half supply), but it really works.